CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab7.md

 ### Task 2: Auto_Completion of Code with Different Experiments

+### Note: After entering the prompt, press Enter and then Tab to see the suggestions.
+Once you view a suggestion, press Tab to accept it, and hit Enter to see more code suggestions.

 1. From the VS Code explorer window, right-click on the folder named **ml-copilot-workshop** **(1)** and click on **New File**.
 Name the file `Experiments.ipynb` **(2)** and verify that your new file looks as shown below:

    ![](../../media/ex-8-create-file.png)

-1. Click **+ Code** and paste the below comments to import all the libraries where the Copilot automatically prompts all the libraries; press "enter" to get into the next line and review the suggestion, press "tab" and click on **Run** button to execute the cell.
+1. Click **+ Code** and paste the below comments to import all the libraries where the Copilot automatically prompts all the libraries; hit "**enter**" to get into the next line and view the suggestion, press "**tab** to accept the suggestion".

    ```
    # Import libraries with respect to loading data and creating a random forest model